[Moderate revision–posted 6/21/18 (replaces 12/22/15 edition)]

 a.
 Leased space and associated facilities must comply with Texas Accessibility Standards (TAS), permitting accessibility for aged, disabled, and mobility-impaired persons unless they are not used by the public or if it is improbable that aged or disabled persons will be employed to work in them because of the physical requirements of the work done therein (Article 9102, T.C.S.).
 The Texas Department of Licensing and Regulation (TDLR) must approve any request for an exemption from compliance with these accessibility standards.
 Texas Tech University does not have the authority to waive this requirement.

 b.
-Each facility that is leased, without regard to the funding source, must be submitted to the TDLR before occupancy on the Architectural Barriers Lease Evaluation form and submitted with the required application fee.
-The MDPS can assist in filing with the TDLR (Attachment B).
+Each facility that is leased that exceeds $14,000 annually, without regard to the funding source, must be submitted to the TDLR before occupancy on the Architectural Barriers Lease Evaluation form and submitted with the required application fee.
+The CPO can assist in filing with the TDLR (Attachment B).

 c.
 The Board of Regents must approve any lease with a lease term greater than four years that cannot be cancelled without cause in 120 days or less, in compliance with Section 07.12, Regents' Rules.